gibbok/typescript-book/README.md

         private property1: string = 'default value',
         public property2: number = 42
     ) {
-        // there is no need to assign the values to the properties explicitly.
+        // There is no need to assign the values to the properties explicitly.
     }
     log() {
         console.log(this.property2);